sourav-biggboss/sample-product-crud/README.md

 1.Colors should be multiple and text filed.
 2. DB use Firebase.
-3. Alos depoly the project on Firebase and share the link.
+3. Also depoly the project on Firebase and share the link.
 4. The site should be PWA features Enabled.

 Users can Add Products, Edit products, and Delete Products after Sign Up and log in.